The Best Patios for Après-Ski in North America

 Newsroom Après The Best Patios for Après-Ski in North America

-Spring is peak après-ski season, and there are few things better than topping off a day on the slopes with drinks, food and Vitamin D on a sun-drenched patio.
-Many of the really wonderful après-ski patios are somewhere up the mountain, and are generally attached to mid-mountain or summit restaurants where you can soak up the rays while indulging with a belly-busting burger and your favorite post-ski libation.
-Nonetheless, many great patios can be found at the base lodge or nearby village.
+Spring is peak après-ski season, and there are few things better than topping off a day on the slopes with drinks, food, and Vitamin D on a sun-drenched patio.
+Many of the best après-ski patios are on the mountain, and are generally attached to mid-mountain or summit restaurants where you can soak up the sun while indulging with a belly-busting burger and your favorite post-ski libation.
+Yet you’ll also find many great patios at the base lodge or nearby village.
+Below we’ve rounded up a few of our favorite ski resort patios around North America.

 Aspen, Colorado: The Sundeck

 High atop Aspen Mountain, The Sundeck couldn’t be more aptly named.
-Operated by the Little Nell Hotel, one of the top ski resort hotels in the world, The Sundeck’s food, hospitality and views are unparalleled.
+Operated by the Little Nell Hotel, one of the top ski resort hotels in the world, The Sundeck’s food, hospitality, and views are unparalleled.
 Not to mention the scenic 15-minute gondola ride from the hotel.
 Once you arrive, The Sundeck’s spacious patio opens up to gorgeous views of 14,000-foot peaks.
 What’s more, The Sundeck’s building, located in a 23,000-square-foot day lodge perched on the edge of Forest Service boundaries, became the country’s first resort project awarded a LEED certification by the U.S. Green Building Council’s Leadership in Energy Efficient Design program.

 The Sundeck Restaurant on Aspen Mountain - The Little Nell Hotel.